Azure-Samples/Azure-PostgreSQL-Resiliency-Architecture/README.md

 Geo-redundant backup and restore allow you to restore your server in a different region in case of a disaster, providing 16 nines of durability for backup objects over a year.
 This serves as a cost-effective disaster recovery solution.
 Customers benefit from not having to pay for computing and disaster recovery until they initiate a restore.
 This feature must be configured at server creation, and it asynchronously copies backup data and transaction logs to the paired region.

 **Read Replicas** \
+Its important performance feature in [Product] and can improve availability.
 You can create replicas of the primary server within the same region or across different global Azure regions where Azure Database for PostgreSQL flexible server is available.
 In region replicas can provide replication options over default HA solutions.
 In region Read Replica can reduce read latency.
 Cross-region read replicas protect databases from region-level failures, using PostgreSQL's physical replication technology.
 They are available in general purpose and memory-optimized compute tiers and are updated asynchronously, which may result in some lag behind the primary server.

 ![screenshot](readreplica.png)